Quantum-Accelerators/quacc/docs/src/user/alt_workflows/parsl.md

 - `label`: A label for the executor instance, used during file I/O.
 - `max_workers`: Maximum number of workers to allow on a node.
+- `usage_tracking`: Help the Parsl folks out by sending back job metadata for their funding agencies.
 - `SlurmProvider()`: The provider to use for job submission.
 This can be changed to `LocalProvider()` if you wish to have the Parsl process run on a compute node rather than the login node.
 - `account`: Your NERSC account name.
 - `nodes_per_block`: The number of nodes to request per job.
 By default, all cores on the node will be requested (seetting `cores_per_node` will override this).